gorkemc/NYC-flight-delay-prediction/README.md

 ### 3. Lasso Regression

 As of L1 regularization, lasso regression again performed similar output with slightly better mse score than linear regression but worse than ridge regression as expected.
-Mean quared error of this model corresponded to 87.5 which is approximately 9.4 minutes error margin.
+Mean squared error of this model corresponded to 87.5 which is approximately 9.4 minutes error margin.

 ```r
 yhat.test.lasso <- predict(fit.lasso, x1.test, s = fit.lasso$lambda.min)